SoulLyoko/vite-lib-starter/README.md

 yarn test:3 # test on vue3 without watch
 yarn test:all # test both of vue2 and vue3 without watch
 yarn test:coverage # use c8 for coverage
-yarn switch:2 # switch packeges and vue-demi to vue2
+yarn switch:2 # switch packages and vue-demi to vue2
-yarn switch:3 # switch packeges and vue-demi to vue3
+yarn switch:3 # switch packages and vue-demi to vue3
 yarn release # release by choicing a version yarn typecheck # run vue-tsc with noEmit yarn changelog # generate changelog